zhileixu/FunctionalConnectomeHubs/README.md

 ##
 SurrogateMap Folder:

-Code for generating surrogate maps of the hub distribution map in Figure 2B and Figure S10A.
+Code for generating surrogate maps of the hub distribution map in Figure 1c and SupplementaryFigure 10a.

 ##
 Figure Folder:

-Code, source NIfTI file, and source data of the Figures 1 to 6 and Figures S1 to S11 in the article.
+Code, source NIfTI file, and source data of the Figures 1 to 6 and Supplementary Figures 1 to 11 in the article.